jonghall/ibmcloud-terraform-vpc/docs/ansible.md

      ```

 5. The Ansible playbook is divided into three plays: `common`, `web` and `db`.
 The `common` play will be applied to all VSIs.
 The web
-web play will be applied to all VSIs in the `webapptier` security group, and the DB play will be applied to all the hosts in the `dbtier`
+play will be applied to only the VSIs in the `webapptier` security group, and the DB play will be applied to only the hosts in the `dbtier`
 security group.
 To verify the tasks which will be applied in each play execute the following command.

     ```shell